To answer your writing and editing questions, consult these resources in this order, as appropriate:

 To represent significance level, use an italicized p and no leading zero (3.78): (p <= .05).

-The one in construction takes a singular verb, as one is the subject (one in four counties is rural; more than one in five participants is unmarried).
+The one in construction takes a singular verb because one is the subject (one in four counties is rural; more than one in five participants is unmarried).

 Spell out and uppercase references to parts of a document, tables, figures, charts, appendices, and the like: Chapter 9, Section 2.38, Table 2, Figure 4, Appendix B. But lowercase references to pages: page 26.